Unity-Technologies/articulations-robot-demo/README.md

 ## UR3 Demo

-After you have complete the installation, ppen the `ArmRobot` folder in Unity.
+After you have complete the installation, open the `ArmRobot` folder in Unity.
 Then open `Scenes` > `ArticulationRobot`.

 ### Manual Controls

 All manual control is handled through the scripts on the `ManualInput` object.
-To enable manual input, just check this object in the Hierarchy window, and uncheck the `MLAgents` object.
+The scene is set-up for manual control - hit the **Play** button in the Unity Editor and experiment with moving the arm using the controls defined below:
 ```
 A/D - rotate base joint
 S/W - rotate shoulder joint